-- ♦ If you want to add an unrelated defect, choose Save and New from the Save menu on the toolbar. - ♦ If you want to duplicate the current defect information as part of a new defect, select Save and Duplicate from the Save menu on the toolbar.
+- If you want to add an unrelated item, choose Save and New from the Save menu on the toolbar. - If you want to duplicate the current information as part of a new item, select Save and Duplicate from the Save menu on the toolbar.